エジプト

 • Saqqara Step Pyramid The oldest pyramid in Egypt, built around the 27th century BCE for King Djoser.

-The six-tiered stepped structure marks the beginning of techniques that later led to the Giza pyramids.
+The six-tiered stepped structure represents the beginning of techniques that led to the later pyramids at Giza.

-It is an architecturally significant site reflecting the innovations of its designer, Imhotep.
+This site is architecturally significant, reflecting the innovations of its designer Imhotep.
 [English Guide]

 14:30

-• Dahshur Located south of Cairo, Dahshur is one of the areas where ancient Egyptian kings built pyramids, known for well-preserved early dynasty pyramids.
-The Bent Pyramid and the Red Pyramid are especially important for illustrating the evolution of pyramid construction.
-The site is relatively less crowded, allowing visitors to appreciate the monumental structures in a tranquil setting.
+• Dahshur Located south of Cairo, Dahshur is one of the sites where ancient Egyptian kings built pyramids and is known for well-preserved early dynastic pyramids.
+The Bent Pyramid and the Red Pyramid are particularly important remains that show the evolution of pyramid construction.
+With relatively few tourists, Dahshur offers the chance to appreciate these monumental structures up close in a tranquil setting.
 [English Guide]

 16:30

-• Private Vehicle Transfer After sightseeing, return to your hotel.
+• Private Vehicle Transfer After sightseeing, return to the hotel.
 [English Guide]

 Overnight in Cairo or Giza.